septechx/twoblade/SHARP/README.md

 This server implements the SHARP protocol, a decentralized email system that uses `#` symbols for addressing (e.g., `user#domain.com`).

+You can find instructions for running this server in the [main README.md file](../README.md).

 ## Protocol Details

 * **Version:** SHARP/1.2